kamilaalv/GardenOfEden/GardenOfEden/README.md

 # Garden of Eden
-Garden of Eden is a sophisticated flower shop app with some management features.
+:blossom: :rose: Garden of Eden is a flower shop app with some management features.
 Garden of Eden was built using Java and MySQL

  * Users can purchase flowers and flower jewelry